UselessPickles/ts-enum-util/README.md

 `EnumWrapper` implements the `ArrayLike` interface.
 It is usable as a readonly array of [EnumWrapper.Entry](#enumwrapperentry).
 This allows you to pass an `EnumWrapper` instance to any method that is designed read/iterate an array-like value, such as most of [lodash](#https://lodash.com/)'s methods for collections and arrays.

 ### Guaranteed Order of Iteration
 ECMAScript does not guarantee a specific order when iterating properties/keys of objects.
-While many implementations do consistently iterate object properties/keys in the order in which they were added to the object, it is not safe to rely upon an assumption that al implementations will do the same.
+While many implementations do consistently iterate object properties/keys in the order in which they were added to the object, it is not safe to rely upon an assumption that all implementations will do the same.

 `EnumWrapper` sorts the keys of the enum and uses this sorted order to guarantee consistent ordering of all array/iterator results across all implementations.
 Just beware that the order may not be what you expect.